-Not content to put up with the flying cockroaches, humidity and hurricanes that inundate her home state of Florida, Kelly Beasley, age 44, hit the road nearly three years ago with her two dogs Gizmo and Trixie.
+Not content to put up with the flying cockroaches, humidity, and hurricanes that inundate her home state of Florida, Kelly Beasley, age 44, hit the road nearly four years ago with her two dogs Gizmo and Trixie.

 “Right after the end of an 8-year relationship, I found myself with nothing holding me back,” she explains.
 “With a rental income stream and a part-time job that could go mobile, and no relationship stopping me, I jumped at the chance to live like a nomad.”

 She sold her house and the contents inside it to buy a truck and trailer.
 Soon she was on the road discovering the joys of dry camping throughout the country.
 It’s not always easy being a solo woman RVer but the benefits far outweigh the drawbacks, she says.
 She discovered the joys of dry camping far from civilization and shares them in an article she wrote called The Hold-Your-Hand Guide To Boondocking Without Fear.